-NACUBO believes that its methodology allows an institution to make meaningful and helpful comparisons of expenditures over time.
+NACUBO developed this methodology in order to allow an institution to make meaningful and helpful comparisons of expenditures over time.
 Recognizing that different institutions may make different decisions in interpreting and applying its methodology, however, NACUBO cautions that the methodology "...was not designed to be a mechanism for collecting national data on college costs or creating industry benchmarks."